Atemia/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/02_QC_and_alignment.md

 ---

-Using Filezilla, transfer the file for the trimmed Input replicate 1 FastQC to your computer.
+Using Cyberduck, transfer the file for the trimmed Input replicate 1 FastQC to your computer.

 ![trimmed_fastqc](../img/chipseq_trimmed_fastqc.png)

 # Alignment

 Now that we have removed the poor quality sequences from our data, we are ready to align the reads to the reference genome.

-Most ChIP-seq experiments do not require gapped alignments because the sequenced reads do not contain them, unlike exon junctions in RNA-seq analyses; therefore, we do not need a splice-aware aligner.
+Most ChIP-seq experiments do not require gapped alignments because the sequenced reads do not contain them, unlike exon junctions in RNA-seq analyses

+Therefore, we do not need a splice-aware aligner.
 We can use a traditional short-read aligner to quickly and accurately align reads to the genome.

 ---

-[Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml) is a fast and accurate alignment tool that indexes the genome with an FM Index based on the Burrows-Wheeler Transform to keep memory requirements low for the alignment process. *Bowtie2* supports gapped, local and paired-end alignment modes and works best for reads that are at least 50 bp (shorter read lengths should use Bowtie1).
+[Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml) is a fast and accurate alignment tool that indexes the genome with an FM Index based on the Burrows-Wheeler Transform to keep memory requirements low for the alignment process.

+*Bowtie2* supports gapped, local and paired-end alignment modes and works best for reads that are at least 50 bp (shorter read lengths should use Bowtie1).

 By default, Bowtie2 will perform a global end-to-end read alignment, which is best for quality-trimmed reads.
 However, it also has a local alignment mode, which will perform soft-clipping for the removal of poor quality bases or adapters from untrimmed reads.

 ---